entiqon/entiqon/README.md

 - `InsertBuilder` with multi-row insert, `RETURNING` support
 - `UpdateBuilder` with SET + WHERE and param binding
 - `UpsertBuilder` with `ON CONFLICT ...
 DO UPDATE SET ...` support
+- `DeleteBuilder` with WHERE clause and optional RETURNING support

 ---